 Why is this true?
 How do we, as church leaders, help our congregations navigate these changing and turbulent waters?
 There is one thing that I think is important to understand.
 Most people in the church have no frame of reference to process these new ideas that seem, to them, to have come out of left field.
 They don’t have mental pegs on which to hang these seemingly new ideas, nor should we expect them to.

 I have spent most of my adult life taking classes, reading books, and writing papers about these things.
 It has been a slow and gradual evolution in my theological imagination.
 When I talk to people in the church about these topics, and crack open the way that I understand God and the Bible, I usually receive either bewildered stares, or agitated discomfort.

 There is a reason why these changes seem like a surprise to our church members.
 The reason has to do with how society changes.
 We need to understand that these apparently new ideas are actually several generations old.
 Thomas Kuhn discussed this process of change and called it a paragdigm shift.
 Kuhn was referring specifically to shifts in scientific theories, but his concept has been helpful to understand social and theological shifts as well.

 Here is how the process of cultural change works, as I understand it.
 This sketch is my attempt to visualize the process.
-Below it I try to explain how this works. ((much of this comes from Kuhn, but also from Hunter in How to Change the World))
+Below it I try to explain how this works.1

 The paradigm shift begins when a few intellectual elites who operate on the fringe of the academy are willing to challenge the status quo.
 These brilliant minds notice inconsistencies in the standard theoretical models and write about new ways to imagine them.
 They reveal data that contradicts the conventional wisdom.
 These intellectuals are often ridiculed by the academy.
 Some are silenced and/or executed for their heresy.